 - A technical account lead knows your environment and keeps documentation current.

-- A vCIO runs the quarterly review, the budget, and the security roadmap.
+- A vCIO owns the quarterly review, the budget, and the security roadmap.

-That pod model is also why a managed contract beats a single hire on resilience.
+That pod model is also why a managed agreement beats one internal admin on resilience at 50 users.
 When work is split across a desk, an escalation bench, and a vCIO, one person’s sick day doesn’t become your outage.
-If you already have internal IT, a co-managed IT arrangement keeps them and adds the bench around them.
+If you already have internal IT, a co-managed IT services arrangement keeps them and adds the bench around them from CA$160+ per user.

 What managed IT costs at 50 employees